Clementino: Videomind and "I.E.N.A." (2009-2011)

-In late 2009 he collaborated with DJ Tayone and the rapper Francesco Paura, creating the Videomind group, with which he released the album Afterparty in 2010, whose publication is anticipated by the single Is normal, with its video clip. second single, Music Therapy, and two further video clips (L'immenso e Peter Pan).
+In late 2009, he collaborated with DJ Tayone and the rapper Francesco Paura, birthing the group Videomind.
+Together, the group released the album Afterparty in 2010, the release of which was preceded by the single È normale, alongside its music video.
+A second single "Music Therapy" was released along with two additional videos (L'immenso and Peter Pan).

-On 19 December 2011 he released his second solo album, entitled I.E.N.A., acronym for "I and no one else".
-This name is given by the fact that the album is a collection of songs concerning him and only himself.
-The disc is anticipated by the music video of La mia musica, released just over a year earlier.
-The name Iena (or more frequently Iena White) also derives from the alter ego of Clementino, also chosen to indicate the analogy between himself and the animal, which "left the carcass of the opponents on the ground", as stated by him in an interview.
+His second solo album, titled I.E.N.A. (an acronym for "Io e nessuno altro") was released on 19 December 2011.
+This name comes from the fact that the album is a collection of songs about himself alone.
+The album was preceded by the music video for "La mia musica", which had been released just over a year earlier.
+The name Iena (or more frequently Iena White) also derives from Clementino's alter ego, chosen to indicate the analogy between himself and a hyena, which "left the carcasses of his opponents on the ground", as he stated in an interview.

-The activity with Fabri Fibra and the collateral experiences (2012)

-The activity with Fabri Fibra and the collateral experiences (2012) The same topic in detail: Rapstar and Non è gratis.
+Collaboration with Fabri Fibra (2012)

-Ci rimani male / Chimica Brother came out on 9 January 2012, single double in collaboration with the famous rapper Fabri Fibra which will precede the release of Non è gratis, a project that sees Clementino alongside Fabri Fibra himself in the musical duo Rapstar, a partnership between the mainstream and underground hip hop.
-On 20 January that year the second video clip extracted from I.E.N.A., Toxico was released, while the third, Rovine, was extracted on 4 March.
+On 9 January 2012, Ci rimani male/Chimica Brother was released, a double single in collaboration with the famous Italian rapper Fabri Fibra which preceded the release of Non è gratis, a project that saw Clementino alongside Fabri Fibra himself in the musical duo Rapstar, which was a partnership between mainstream hip hop and underground.
+On January 20, the second video from I.E.N.A. and Toxico, was released, while the third, Rovine, was released on March 4.